vaubarth/anypath/README.rst

 Providers and options
 ^^^^^^^^^^^^^^^^^^^^^
-While the defaults for fetching resources might be fine for many usecases there are many situations where you might want to pass some options to a provider.
+While the defaults for fetching resources might be fine for many use cases there are many situations where you might want to pass some options to a provider.
 You might for example want to do a POST with an HttpPath or pass credentials to a GitPath.

 Options are always passed as keyword arguments.
 Following you will find all providers and their available options.